Great ServiceHard working, dedicated, excellent lawyers who will never stop working until Justice is served for their

 - Adverse actions such as removals and termination, suspensions of 15 days or more, furloughs of 30 days or less, demotions, and certain reductions in pay.

-- Administrative decisions affecting an individual's rights or benefits under the Civil Service Retirement System (CSRS) or the Federal Employees' Retirement (FERS) System appealed from the Office of Personnel Management (OPM).
+- Administrative decisions affecting an individual’s rights or benefits under the Civil Service Retirement System (CSRS), and administrative decisions under the Federal Employees’ Retirement (FERS) System appealed from the Office of Personnel Management (OPM).

 - Appeals filed under the Whistleblower Protection Act, the Uniformed Services Employment and Reemployment Rights Act (USERRA), and the Veterans’ Employment Opportunities Act (VEOA).

 - Requests to review regulations of the Office of Personnel Management (OPM) alleged to require or result in the commission of a prohibited personnel practice.

 - Ordering compliance with final MSPB orders and settlement agreements where appropriate.